mario-fehr/sulu-headless-demo/README.md

     - xml extension
     - simplexml extension
     - gd or imagick extension (needed for image converts)
-* MySQL or MySQL Server
+* MySQL or PostgreSQL Server
 * Composer 2
 * PNPM if you want to run npm tasks